mp-se/gravitymon/docs/_sources/api.rst.txt

 =============================

 Here is some example code for how to access the API's from a python script.
 Keys should always be present or the API call will fail.
+You only need to include the parameters you want to change.

 The requests package converts the json to standard form post format.